nealkum/DripHydrate/replit.md

 ## Overview

 Drip Hydration is a premium IV therapy booking platform that enables customers to schedule in-home IV hydration and wellness treatments with licensed nurses.
-The application provides a modern, mobile-first booking experience with treatments spanning vitamin wellness IVs, NAD+ therapy, and injectable boosters across 100+ cities.
+The application provides a modern, mobile-first booking experience with treatments spanning vitamin wellness IVs and NAD+ therapy across 100+ cities.
+The platform also features a comprehensive membership program with four pricing tiers offering exclusive benefits and savings.

 ## User Preferences